 State law requires that every child ages 6 through 17 be enrolled in school and maintain regular school attendance.
-To be eligible for admission to kindergarten (kindergarten is not mandatory), a child must be five (5) years of age on or before September 1st of that school term.
+To be eligible for admission to kindergarten (kindergarten is not mandatory), a child must be five (5) years of age on or before September 1st of that school term to enter kindergarten.
 Children who enter first grade must be 6 years of age on or before September 1st of that school term.
 A child who qualifies for special education services is eligible for admission at 3 years of age.
 A copy of the child's certified birth certificate must be presented at the time of registration and for all students newly enrolled in Channahon District 17.
 If the student had previously attended a public/private school or an approved kindergarten program, an Illinois Student Transfer form showing "Good Student Standing" is required at registration.
 A copy of the most recent report card indicating grade placement and special education records, if applicable, should also be presented at the time of registration.

-New students must register for school at: District 17 Administrative Center
+New students must register for school at:

-- 24920 S. Sage Street
+District 17 Administrative Center 24920 S. Sage Street Channahon, IL.

-Channahon, IL.

-Fees:
+Fees

-An instructional material/technology rental fee is assessed annually by the Board of Education.
+An instructional material fee is assessed annually by the Board of Education.
 Fees may include, but is not limited to any paper supplies, testing supplies, and computer supplies.
 In addition, students may have additional materials to purchase in order to complete required projects.

-Registration/technology rental fees for returning students should be paid online or checks can be mailed to the District Office.
+Registration fees for returning students should be paid and returned with the Registration Packet.
 New student fees are due upon enrollment.

-In the event that a family is unable to pay material fees, an application for fee waivers is available at the District Office and at each school building.
-Students will be eligible to have fees waived if the student is eligible for free lunches or meet criteria in (Policy 4:140) The Board of Education reviews the fees annually and sets the fees for the following school year.
-Please note technology rental and graduation fees are not waivable.
+In the event that a family is unable to pay fees, an application for fee waivers is available at the District Office and at each school building.
+Students will be eligible to have fees waived if the student is eligible for free lunches or the student is receiving public aid.
+(Policy 4:140) The Board of Education reviews the fees annually and sets the fees for the following school year.

-Students who transfer out or into the school district after the start of the school year shall be refunded a portion of the fees or assessed a prorated fee.
+Students who transfer out or into the school district after the start of the school year shall be refunded a portion of the fees or assessed a pro-rated fee.
 Refunds will be determined by the student's length of enrollment.
 At the time of student transfer, students are required to return all textbooks and non-consumable materials to the school.
 An assessment for repair or replacement may be required if damage to books is beyond normal usage.
 Parents will be charged the replacement cost for all lost school textbooks or materials.